An overview of the steps to get File Access Manager working.

-Be sure to go through the List, Uploading, Display and Notification settings tabs.
+Be sure to go through the each settings tab to ensure the list functions as needed.
 Remember, each list has its own unique settings.

-- Once you create a file list, the directory location cannot be changed.
+- When File Access Manager is active, once you create a file list, the directory location cannot be changed.
 Create a new file list using the new directory location.

 - Any new lists created will use the settings of the Main File List.
 If you need to create many similar lists, first set the Main File List’s settings as needed.